CSA-OCP-GER/azure-serverless-bootcamp/Module 3 - Event Grid/readme.md

 ## Bonus

 BFYOC ice cream is always updating their ice cream offerings and you need to keep your franchise's ice cream availability constantly up to date.
-Each time BFYOC adds a new flavor, you'll need to update your CosmodDB from module two with the new offering.
+Each time BFYOC adds a new flavor, you'll need to update your CosmosDB from module two with the new offering.
 BFYOC now has a staff writer and a photographer, so each ice cream will be made available to you with the product data, description, and photo as separate files.

 ### Pre-requisites